-- 2. In Mosley v.
+2. In Mosley v.
 State, 983 S.W.
 2d 249, 262 (Tex.
 Crim.
 App.
 1998), the court held that the witnesses do not absolutely have to be related to the victim.
 "More distantly related family members, close friends, or coworkers, may, in a given case, provide legitimate testimony.
 That will depend on the closeness of the personal relationship involved, the nature of the testimony, and the availability of other witnesses to provide victim-related testimony.
-We do note that victim impact and character testimony from strangers, including those who learned about the case in the media and those who did so as participants in a criminal investigation, will rarely, if ever, be admissible under Rule 403." - 3.
-The court "caution[ed] that victim impact and character evidence may become unfarily prejudicial through sheer volume.
+We do note that victim impact and character testimony from strangers, including those who learned about the case in the media and those who did so as participants in a criminal investigation, will rarely, if ever, be admissible under Rule 403."

+- 3. The court "caution[ed] that victim impact and character evidence may become unfairly prejudicial through sheer volume.
 Even if not technically cumulative, an undue amount of this type of evidence can result in unfair prejudice under Rule 403.
 Hence, we encourage trial courts to place appropriate limits upon the amount, kind, and source of victim impact and character evidence."
 Mosley v.
 State, 983 S.W.
 2d 249, 263 (Tex.
 Crim.
 App.
 1998). - 4.
-Victim impact and character is relevant only to the mitigation issue.
-It is "patently irrelevant" to future dangerousness.
+Victim impact and character is relevant only to the mitigation issue. "patently irrelevant" to future dangerousness.
 Mosley v.
 State, 983 S.W.
 2d 263-64 (Tex.
 Crim.
 App.
 1998).
 Thus, this evidence "would be wholly irrelevant if appellant affirmatively waived submission and reliance upon the mitigation special issue."
-Id. - 5.
+Id.
+In Jackson v.
+State, 33 S.W.
+3d 828, 833-34 (Tex.
+Crim.
+App.
+2000), the court relied on a footnote in Mosley to hold that victim impact evidence of which the defendant was aware of at the time he committed the crime is "necessarily relevant" to the defendant's future dangerousness.
+In a concurring opinion, Judge Meyers observed that "[t]he majority quietly creates new law today, elevating to a holding dicta previously contained in a footnote."
+Jackson v.
+State, 33 S.W.
+3d 828, 834 (Tex.
+Crim.
+App.
+2000)(Meyers, J., concurring). - 5.
 "Victim impact evidence is not subject to a burden of proof because it is relevant to the mitigation special issue instead of to a statutory aggravator found in the definitions of capital murder."
 Prystash v.
 State, 3 S.W.
 3d 522, 536 (Tex.
 Crim.
 App.
-1999).

-6. The Eighth ı Am endment does not erect a "per se bar to victim character/impact evidence."
+1999). - 6.
+The Eighth Amendment does not erect a "per se bar to victim character/impact evidence."
 Tong v.
-State, S.W.
-2d , No. 73,058 (Tex.
+State, 25 S.W.
+3d 707, 711 (Tex.
 Crim.
 App.
-April 13, 2000).
+2000).